Professor Gojko Barjamovic, Director of Undergraduate Studies

 Concentration requirements for the Joint Concentration in Near Eastern History: 14 courses (56 credits)

 - Near Eastern Language Courses (4 courses): Four courses of study of a Near Eastern language.

 - History 97.

 Both 97 tutorials are offered in the spring term only; students may choose to take both during their sophomore spring, or to take one in the sophomore spring and the other in the junior spring.

-7. One Research Seminar focused on Near Eastern History (i.e., a History 86).
+- One seminar focused on Near Eastern History or an equivalent type of research seminar in NELC that meets with the approval of the Undergraduate Office and culminating in a 20 page research paper involving primary source research.
 Must be completed by the end of the junior spring, in preparation for the senior thesis.

-11-12.
-Two additional electives within Near Eastern History.
+- Two additional electives within Near Eastern History

 Please also note the following information: